Spa Chemistry Questions

 When spa water goes cloudy (dependent on how cloudy the spa water is.
-If it is just a smidge cloudy try adding more oxidizer and if that does not bring your sanitizer up add sanitizer.)
-If it is really cloudy, the best thing to do is to use a system flush then drain the spa.
+If it is just a smidge cloudy try adding more oxidizer and if that does not work, add sanitizer.)
+If it is really cloudy, the best thing to do is to use a system flush on the spa then, drain the spa.

 When your spa water goes cloudy this is an indicator that the sanitizer has been overwhelmed or that the water balance is off.

-It will be difficult to get the water back from cloudy and the amount of chemicals you will use will not be worth it.
+It will be difficult to get the water back from cloudy and the amount of chemicals you will use will not be worth the money.
 It is easier to dump it and start with fresh water.